Best Baits for Oregon Fishing

 For STURGEON: The best sturgeon baits are anchovies, herring, smelt, sand shrimp and shad.
 In the Portland area, popular baits are sand shrimp, smelt and herring.
 Sturgeon in some areas can be aggressive biters, but can be tough to catch without using fresh bait.
 To catch big sturgeon below the Bonneville and the Dalles dams, whole shad is the best bait.

 For STEELHEAD: In the winter and early spring, to keep free-floating eggs away from predators, steelhead will instinctively pick the eggs up in their mouths on their way to spawning locations.
 Therefore, roe or eggs cured with sugar and krill is ideal bait for catching these fish.
 In the winter, steelhead are very light biters and hold bait in their mouths for just a short time.
 Adding cured roe or sand shrimp to lures and plugs can increase the time they spend in their mouths.
+A very effective alternative to fishing roe is fishing beads.
+Beads mimic salmon eggs and is much cleaner.
+For best results apply scent to your beads, like garlic and anise, salmon egg or shrimp.

 Take advantage of Buddy’s tips for using the right baits, lures, rigs, the best fishing locations at